stat6250-s17/course-questions-wiki/README.md

 Question (kveng-stat6250): Since we only need 8 out 10 to earn the reading for depth achievement, will students who complete 10 out of the 10 weekly quizzes get some sort of extra credit?
 Question (meisenbach-stat6250): Does our score for the weekly quiz matter?
 Answer (meisenbach-stat6250): No, quizzes are graded on a "complete/incomplete" scale.
-+- Question (yzhu12-stat6250): Besides posting your own forums onto BB each week, what else you can do to help yourself and others learning?
+Question (yzhu12-stat6250): Besides posting your own forums onto BB each week, what else you can do to help yourself and others learning?
- +- Answer: We can read others' posts carefully and leave our own perspectives under the reply section to learn from each other.
+Answer (yzhu12-stat6250): We can read others' posts carefully and leave our own perspectives under the reply section to learn from each other.

  [Course Structure Quiz, Problem 4]